A better world through math.

 (1 + 0.0034) ^ 20 years * $200k = $390k Future Value

-So in 20 years, our home should be worth $390k.
-Let’s convert that back to the Present Value so we can compare apples to apples.
+In 20 years, our home should be worth $390k.
+Let's convert that back to Present Value for apples-to-apples comparison.

 Present Value = $390k/(1 + 0.1)^(20 years) = $58k